Diarra from Detroit

 Diarra from Detroit is an American mystery dark comedy drama television series created by Diarra Kilpatrick and executive produced by Kilpatrick and Kenya Barris.
 The series stars Kilpatrick as a divorced schoolteacher who believes that she has been ghosted by her rebound Tinder date.
-Her search for the missing man pulls her into old mystery involving the Detroit underworld.
+Her search for the missing man pulls her into an old mystery involving the Detroit underworld.

 The series premiered at the 2023 Tribeca Film Festival on June 14, 2023.
 It premiered on March 21, 2024, on BET+ to positive reviews from critics.
-In April 2025, the series was renewed for a second season.
+In April 2025, the series was renewed for a second season, which premieres on July 29, 2026 on Paramount+, following BET+'s shutdown the prior June.